Surface Processing and Discharge-Conditioning of High Voltage Electrodes for the Ra EDM Experiment: Conclusions and outlook

 \section{Conclusions and outlook}

-The Ra EDM experiment measures the atomic electric dipole moment of $^{225}$Ra.
-During the measurement, the atoms precess between a pair of identical plane-parallel electrodes that generate a uniform and stable DC electric field that reverses direction every measurement cycle.
+The Ra~EDM experiment searches for the atomic electric dipole moment of $^{225}$Ra.
+During the measurement, the atom spins precess between a pair of identical plane-parallel electrodes that generate a uniform and stable DC electric field that reverses direction every measurement cycle.
 We used a pair of oxygen-free copper electrodes that operated at \mbox{$\pm 6.7$\ kV/mm} and measured an EDM upper limit of \mbox{$1.4\times 10^{-23}\ e$ cm} in the first generation of measurements.
 For the second generation measurements, we will use a new pair of large-grain niobium electrodes whose systematic effects have been evaluated to the \mbox{$10^{-26}\ e$ cm} level.

-Two pairs of grade-2 titanium and four pairs of large-grain niobium electrodes were fabricated and polished according to surface preparation techniques that we modified from accelerator physics literature.
+Two pairs of grade-2 titanium and four pairs of large-grain niobium electrodes were fabricated and polished according to surface preparation techniques that we adapted from accelerator physics literature.
 We constructed a high voltage test station to condition high voltage electrodes at gap sizes of \mbox{0.4--2.5 mm} with a \mbox{$30 \ \mathrm{kV}$} bipolar power supply at MSU.
 Procedures were developed to decontaminate electrodes and preserve them in Class~100 environments.

 We discharge-conditioned three pairs of niobium electrodes and one pair of titanium electrodes, alternating the polarity of the applied DC field every \mbox{60 s} to mimic the EDM measurement.
-Electric fields were tested as high as \mbox{$+52.5$\ kV/mm} and \mbox{$-51.5$\ kV/mm.} All the electrodes exhibited less than 100~pA steady-state leakage current when operated under \mbox{22 kV.} We validated a pair of large-grain niobium electrodes at \mbox{20 kV/mm} with an average discharge rate of \mbox{$98 \pm 19$\ discharges per hour} and a steady-state leakage less than 25 pA ($1\sigma$).
+Electric fields were tested as high as \mbox{$+52.5$\ kV/mm} and \mbox{$-51.5$\ kV/mm.} All the electrodes exhibited less than 100~pA steady-state leakage current when operated under \mbox{22 kV.} We validated a pair of large-grain niobium electrodes at \mbox{20 kV/mm} with an average discharge rate of \mbox{$98 \pm 19$\ discharges per hour} and a steady-state leakage less than 25~pA ($1\sigma$).

 The large-grain niobium electrodes ($\mathrm{Nb}_{56}$) were transported to ANL and installed in the \mbox{Ra EDM} apparatus all while preserving the electrodes in Class~100 environments.
-After installation, the performance of $\mathrm{Nb}_{56}$\ was revalidated at 20 kV/mm.
-The improved electric field strength will contribute an initial 3.1 enhancement factor in our EDM statistical sensitivity.
+After installation, the performance of $\mathrm{Nb}_{56}$\ was revalidated at 20~kV/mm.
+The improved electric field strength is expected to contribute a factor of 3.1 increase in our EDM statistical sensitivity.